LauriESB/order-management-system/README.md

 I had an introduction to Docker and made my first deployment using Render.
 One of my decisions was to not work with thymeleef for ui because I wanted to focus more on backend development, testing everything mainly through Postman.
 But yes, I plan on expanding the code when I start learning front-end development.

-Working with the controller-repository-service pattern was also very interesting.
+Working with the controller-repository-service pattern was really nice and a new thing to me.
 I also had to deal with exception handling, something that I had only seen in Exercism's tasks (you can see them [here](https://github.com/LauriESB/exercism-java)) before, so it was also fun to deeply understand.

 Well, it's always great to see how real projects provide such an immersive learning experience.